Rick Snyder, M.D., F.A.C.C.

 The reality is that the decisions concerning the access to health care, the tests and therapies we provide, will be every bit political in nature as they are scientific and evidence based.
 We as physicians feel a need to be involved in this political process have a seat at the table if you will.
 By doing so we ensure that the old adage, "the physician as a true patient advocate" is not merely words, but a vital role we play in helping to preserve our patients access to the highest quality of care possible.

 In order to meet this challenge, HeartPlace physicians are actively involved in the political process at both the state and national levels.
 HeartPlace formed several years ago two political action committees, HeartPlace PAC and HeartPlace Federal PAC, one each at the state and federal level.
 These committees help support legislative candidates who are dedicated to preserving access to care of the highest quality for our patients.
-The current members are Drs Richard Snyder, John Bret, Stuart Lander, Mark Peterman, Rajjit Abrol, Nhan Nguyen, and Eugene Henderson.
+The current members are Drs.
+Rick Snyder, John Bret, Stuart Lander, Mark Peterman, Rajjit Abrol, and Eugene Henderson.
 HeartPlace, through these committees, regularly participates in legislative activities not only around the D-FW Metroplex, but also in Austin and Washington D.C.
-Dr Richard Snyder serves on the Board of Directors for the Political Action Committee of the American College of Cardiology, ACCPAC, located in Washington D.C., as well as chairs the Legislative Committee for the Texas Chapter of the ACC.
+Dr. Rick Snyder serves on the Board of Directors for the Political Action Committee of the American College of Cardiology, ACCPAC, located in Washington D.C., as well as chairs the Legislative Committee for the Texas Chapter of the ACC.
 He is also a member of the Council of Legislation for the Texas Medical Association in Austin.
 The HeartPlace Legislative Committee works with our elected officials to inform and educate them concerning the health care delivery environment and the impact certain legislative actions will have on our patients.
 If you should have any questions concerning HeartPlace's involvement in healthcare political advocacy or how you may get involved, ask your HeartPlace physician or visit the Contact Us section of our web site.
 You will also find, in the Helpful Links section, some very informative links to Governmental and legislative sites at both the State and Federal levels.
 Thank You.